sderev/sderev.com/img/about-src/README.md

 2. **Automatic optimization**
    - The GitHub Action runs `rotate-image.py` (Python script)
-   - Converts JPG → AVIF format using Pillow
+   - Converts to AVIF format (with JPEG fallback if AVIF fails)
    - Downsizes large images to max 1024px width (Q=80 quality)
    - Preserves small images at original resolution
    - Strips metadata for privacy and smaller file size
+   - Validates images before processing (skips corrupted files)
-   - Output: `/img/about/image.avif` on the `gh-pages` branch
+   - Output: `/img/about/image.avif` (or `.jpg` fallback) on the `gh-pages` branch

 3. **No further action needed**
    - Images are automatically included in rotation after pushing to `main`